upyesp/upyesp.org/content/posts/Pi-prompt.md

 #### Standalone Raspberry Pi (With Keyboard/Mouse/Monitor Attached)

 If you are working with your Pi directly, install the new font on the Pi.
-In the future, if you also `SSH` to the Pi from another device, also install the new font on that device, as per above.
+In the future, if you also `SSH` to the Pi from another device,  install the new font on that device, as per above.

-Example, installing the font called "Hack", using the Pi's command-line:
+Example, installing the font called "Hack Nerd Font", using the Pi's command-line:

 ```text
 cd